 - Major initiatives (which could focus on items originally highlighted in the department’s budget), along with an update on progress thus far/result for the year covered by the report (e.g., a significant upgrade of facilities).

 - Acknowledgments.
 Acknowledge those who played a significant role in preparing the departmental report or developing/managing the department’s internal control.

 - Format and presentation.
 The department should apply the following guidelines for the preparation and presentation of the letter of transmittal:

 Trend data.
-The GFOA recommends that all of the following data, drawn from the reporting entity’s CAFR (i.e., the entity that includes the department as part of its legal entity), be included in a separate departmental report:
+The GFOA recommends that all of the following data, drawn from the reporting entity’s annual comprehensive financial report (i.e., the entity that includes the department as part of its legal entity), be included in a separate departmental report:

 - Ten-year information on the department’s net program cost;

 - Ten-year information on the number of departmental employees;

 - Ten-year information on departmental operating indicators;